-All medications will be administered in the health office including prescription and nonprescription medications such as acetaminophen, ibuprofen or liquid cough medication.
+All medications will be administered in the health office including prescription and nonprescription medications (Over the counter-OTC- such as acetaminophen, ibuprofen or liquid cough medication.
 Medication forms can be obtained from the building health office.
 A parent/guardian or responsible adult must bring all medications to the health office.
 Students may not transfer medication unless a physician order is on file.